SHPavelSH/operating-systems/system_calls/README.md

 #syscl_1.c

-This example is a hello world application written in C language
+This is the source code of a hello world application written in C language

 #syscl_2.c

-This example is a basic application that employs a system call to returns its process id
+This is the source code of a basic application that employs the getpid() system call to returns its process id

 #syscl_3.c

+This example is ...